JTRamirez/BRMS-Walkthrough/modules/part-two-installing-brms.md

 ### Installing Red Hat's EAP and BRMS

 We can now finally install the actual rules engine and associated software!
 BRMS does require Red Hat’s Enterprise Application Platform (EAP), so we'll first install that.
-Once again, navigate to Red Hat's Software and Download Center, and look for "Red Hat JBoss Enterprise Application Platform) in the JBoss Development and Management section of the page (about half-way down.
+Once again, navigate to Red Hat's Software and Download Center, and look for "Red Hat JBoss Enterprise Application Platform" in the JBoss Development and Management section of the page (about half-way down).
 Select that, and, on the download page itself, click the download link for "Red Hat JBoss Enterprise Application Platform Installer":

 ![](https://cloud.githubusercontent.com/assets/15032492/10430709/b3577694-70ce-11e5-8416-caaceaad1cab.PNG)